shapeoko/Docs/content/wiring_2.md

 [![](tPictures/so_wiring_terminalblocks_parts_4.jpg)](content/tPictures/so_wiring_terminalblocks_parts_8.jpg)

-(_Note the above photograph shows some extra bolts, washers and nuts._)
+(_Note the above photograph shows some extra bolts, washers and nuts.
+It also shows a fully assembled Z-axis carriage --- the instructions have one place the terminal blocks on the carriage plate sub-assemblies at the end of the [carriages step](http://docs.shapeoko.com/carriages.html)._)

 During assembly, attach two terminal blocks to the right Y-axis motor mount carriage and one to the right of the X-axis motor mount carriage.
 Note the indicated stepper motor orientation, which makes for neater cable runs.

 [![](tPictures/so_wiring_terminalblocks_tools_4.jpg)](content/tPictures/so_wiring_terminalblocks_tools_8.jpg)

-_Note, the above photo shows a fully assembled Z-axis carriage --- the instructions have one place the terminal blocks on the carriage plate sub-assemblies at the end of the [carriages step](http://docs.shapeoko.com/carriages.html)._

 ###Z-axis